-The BHSJCHA maintains several in-house programs and financial monitoring systems including monthly program service reports, monthly financial status reports, program data reports generated from the agency's Abila (accounting and payroll) system, Champ Software's Nightingale Notes and HealthSpace databases, reports from various State data systems (e.g., WIC system, MCIR, and MDSS), and also uses various State program management evaluation reports and independent audits to evaluate program and financial operations.
-Agency management also utilizes criteria from MLPHAP and EGLE and MDARD self-assessment activities to evaluate program operations for compliance with Minimum Program Requirements.
+The BHSJCHA maintains several in-house programs and financial monitoring systems including monthly program service reports, monthly financial status reports, program data reports generated from the agency's Abila (accounting and payroll) system, Champ Software's Nightingale Notes and HedgeHog databases, reports from various State data systems (e.g., WIC system, MCIR, and MDSS), and also uses various State program management evaluation reports and independent audits to evaluate program and financial operations.
+Agency management performs self-assessment activities to evaluate program operations for compliance with Minimum Program Requirements and grant deliverables.

-B. Mechanisms to Report on its Activities to the Community and its Governing Entity The Board of Health receives monthly updates on the agency's various programs and financial operations (Exhibit 6B-1).
-These monthly meetings are video recorded and made available on the agency's website and YouTube channels for viewing at any time.
-The Health Officer provides an annual update on agency activities to the full Boards of Commissioners of each of the three counties which includes a review of each year's Annual Report (Exhibit 3A-2).
-The agency's Annual Report is distributed widely within the community, is posted on the agency's website, and is provided to legislative representatives.
+B. Mechanisms to Report on its Activities to the Community and its Governing Entity The Board of Health receives monthly updates on the agency's programs and financial operations (Exhibit 6B-1).
+These updates are publicly accessible on the agency's website.
+Monthly Board of Health meetings are video recorded and made available on both the agency's website and YouTube channel for viewing at any time.

+In addition, the Health Officer provides an annual presentation to the Boards of Commissioners of each of the three counties, which includes a review of the agency's Annual Report (Exhibit 3A-3).
+The Annual Report is also distributed widely within the community, posted on the agency's website, and shared with legislative representatives.

-The agency leverages social media platforms, FaceBook and Instagram, as one method of communicating with the community.
+The agency leverages social media platforms, FaceBook, Instagram, YouTube, NextDoor, Hulu, and Spotify as a method of communicating with the community.
 These social media platforms along with our agency website provide up to date messaging to community members and groups.
 Communication with local medical professionals is accomplished by quarterly publication of "Public Health News & Views" which contains a headline article from the Medical Director and when appropriate direct email messaging on urgent matters affecting public health.

 Agency staff members participate in various collaboratives and partner with community organizations within our district to engage with the community to showcase what our agency is doing and to learn what is occurring that may impact the health and wellbeing of our residents.
-We often attend outreach events to promote our services to the public, and maintain communication with local leaders (superintendents, elected officials, etc.) to help ensure visibility throughout the community we serve.
+We often attend outreach events to promote our services to the public, and maintain communication with local leaders (superintendents, elected officials, etc.) to help ensure visibility throughout the community we serve